prajna-7/prajna-7/README.md

 ### 📊 Behavioral Analysis for DDoS Attack Detection
 Developed a framework leveraging **Machine Learning** and **XAI** techniques for anomaly detection, improving network security.

+👉 **For more projects and exciting content, please visit my [GitHub Repositories](https://github.com/prajna-7?tab=repositories).
+You'll find all my work and innovative solutions there!**

 ---